Reasoning Models Burn Tokens Filling Gaps You Left in Your Prompt

 ]

-}When every band is specified, the reasoning model skips the reconstruction phase entirely.
-Its chain of thought goes directly to the problem because there is no ambiguity about what you want, how you want it, or what constraints apply.
+}When you fill all 6 areas, the model skips the guessing phase.
+It goes straight to your problem.
+There is no ambiguity about what you want, how you want it, or what rules apply.

 Real-World Before and After